cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

         - Trigger (Hold) + Touchpad (Press) cycles rotational mode
         - Grip (Press) will toggle between arm shells vs bare bento arm
     - when it cycles open hand to shoulder, it carries over the collision in open hand to shoulder

+**May 29**
+- Fixed the weird cycling problem but in the weiredest solution
+    - What i think was happening, during the transition from hand to shoulder, the hand still tries to send a signal of a collision but the mode changes and it tries to stop shoulder rotation even though the shoulder isnt actually doing it.
+    - So to solve it: 2 things
+        1) add tags to the bento arm so that in the shoulder rotation, if it hits itself (impossible but it does it here for some reason) it wont send a msg
+        2) the jointCollision dictionary will only update if the mode isnt shoulder OR the msg isnt from open hand
+            - so this prevents messages when its is both shoulder mode AND the message is from open hand
+- PHYSICS:
+    - i think the scale of the world is in mm so i had to convert 9.81 to 981

+- BUG:
+    - end effectors will go thru itself

+PROJECT NAME:
+    - (VIPER) VIrtual Prosthesis systEm simulatoR

+- fixed box collider for elbow rotation